jcshaihor/Jcshaihor/README.md

 | ------------- | ------------- |

-Click on "Jesse Shaihor's github stats" it will take you to the repository and the creator for this amazing github card stat
+Click [here](https://github.com/anuraghazra/github-readme-stats) it will take you to the repository and the creator for this amazing github card stat